MicrosoftDocs/windows-itpro-docs/browsers/edge/microsoft-edge-kiosk-mode-deploy.md

 ## Supported policies for kiosk mode

 Use any of the Microsoft Edge policies listed below to enhance the kiosk experience depending on the Microsoft Edge kiosk mode type you configure.
 To learn more about these policies, see [Policy CSP - Browser](https://docs.microsoft.com/en-us/windows/client-management/mdm/policy-csp-browser).

+Make sure to check with your provider for instructions.

 | **MDM Setting**  | **Digital /<br>Interactive signage** | **Public browsing<br>single-app** | **Public browsing<br>multi-app**   | **Normal<br>mode**   |
 |------------------|:---------:|:---------:|:---------:|:---------:|